 Just as the Kwan films were going out of production and the public was getting tired of gruesome swordsman melodramas, the Shaw Brothers and Jimmy Wang Yu (who by then had split ways with the studio) were kicking the kung fu film concept into high gear.
 In 1970, the “Iron Triangle” — director Chang Cheh and stars David Chiang and Ti Lung — debuted together in the film Vengeance.
 It is only partially a kung fu film.
 Chang wasn’t entirely ready to divorce himself from the swordsman films of the previous decade.
 Much of the fighting involves knives, and the story is classic wu xia melodrama.
 For pure kung fu, fans and historians split hairs, but Jimmy Wang Yu’s Chinese Boxer usually claims the title of “first modern kung fu film.”
 What Jimmy Wang Yu and Chang Cheh were doing was happening against the backdrop of a rising storm.

 In 1971, Lo Wei, a former director at the Shaw Brothers studio, was working for upstart studio Golden Harvest.
 He was anxious to nab a talented, charismatic Chinese-American actor who was in town and popular for his role in the American series Green Hornet.
-Lo Wei’s film was called Fist of Fury, and the star, as most probably already know, was Bruce Lee.
-Fist of Fury wasn’t the first kung fu film, and Bruce Lee wasn’t the first kung fu film star.
+Lo Wei’s film was called The Big Boss, and the star, as most probably already know, was Bruce Lee.
+The Big Boss wasn’t the first kung fu film, and Bruce Lee wasn’t the first kung fu film star.
 But people in Hong Kong knew what was up, and they could see that Bruce Lee represented another leap forward in the evolution of martial arts movies.
 He gathered more and more steam, and when he finally exploded onto American screens in the Warner Brothers-Golden Harvest co-production Enter the Dragon, an unstoppable phenomenon had been created.
 And by that time, Bruce was already dead.

 Lee kicked open the floodgates, allowing kung fu films to finally stream across the Pacific and into the United States.
 Audiences, especially in urban areas, went nuts for this new style of film.
 Plagued by skyrocketing crime rates and social unrest, racial minorities found heroes to whom they could relate: often poor, often downtrodden, and never Caucasian — but heroes nonetheless, even in the face of insurmountable odds.
 It’s no pop culture coincidence that kung fu and “blaxploitation” films arrived on the scene at roughly the same time and played to largely the same audiences.
 Soon, American distributors were hungry for anything they could get their hands on.
 Golden Harvest may have introduced the world to Bruce Lee, but it was the Shaw Brothers studio that became the face of the kung fu film.
 Anchored by Chang Cheh Ti Lung, and David Chiang, Shaw Brothers became to kung fu films what Hammer Films was to horror.
 Their films had the best stars, the biggest budgets, the most lavish sets, and the most intricate fight choreography.
 But even the Shaw Brothers output wasn’t enough to satiate the hunger, so dozens of production companies sprung up to crank out cheapies that would keep audiences across the world doped up on kung fu mayhem.
 Some of these films were good; many of them weren’t.
 Sometimes, the shoddier the film, the better it became known in the United States since whole stacks of the cheap ones could be bought for the price of a single quality production.
 As a result, these lower budget, more slapdash kung fu films eventually took over as the face of kung fu in the U.S.